LGBTplus mental health

 Black, Asian or minority ethnic (BAME) LGBT+ people may face additional barriers when accessing support.
 This is shown in the following statistics about the BAME LGBT+ community:

-- 62% are more likely to experience depression than the general population,
+- 6 out of 10 are more likely to experience depression than the general population,

-- 8% fall under communities that are higher risk of attempting to take their own life,
+- 8 out of 100 fall under communities that are higher risk of attempting to take their own life,

-- 18% have had trouble trying to access healthcare services,
+- 18 out of 100 have had trouble trying to access healthcare services,

-- 51% have experienced discrimination because of their ethnicity from others in their local LGBT community, and
+- half have experienced discrimination because of their ethnicity from others in their local LGBT community, and

-- this rises to 61% for black people who identify as LGBT+.
+- this rises to 6 out of 10 for black people who are LGBT+.

 See our webpage on Black, Asian and Minority Ethnic and mental health for more information.